ecraft/couchdb-shard-utils/README.md

 The scripts are provided as they might be useful to someone, but we do not take any responsibility for potential data loss.
 You will want to read **and understand**: `https://docs.couchdb.org/en/2.3.1/cluster/sharding.html`

 Currently this has been tested against CouchDB 2.3.1, and then it will use the administrative port 5986 that you should not have accessible but from the actual CouchDB machine.
+On 3.x it uses the normal port 5984.

 The script is a self-contained ruby script.

 Limitations:
-- At the moment it supports CouchDB 2.3
+- At the moment it supports CouchDB 2.3 and 3.x
 - Currently this util does not take `n` into consideration in any way.
 - Adding / Removing a node currently is an all or nothing.